aranibatta/aranibatta.github.io/index.md

 In my free time I enjoy fiddling with guitars, running berries in Killer Queen, cooking poorly, pretending to work out, "reading" [fivethirtyeight](http://fivethirtyeight.com/), performing some stand-up on the side, struggling to choose between 350s and 4s in the morning, and laughing at horrendously written television (think [White Collar](http://www.imdb.com/title/tt1358522/)).

-Whenever (not so) divine inspiration hits me, I'll blurb out some thoughts on this [page](http://blog.bhattacharyay.com), and if they're any good I'll put them on [medium](https://medium.com/@aranibatta).
-[Reach out](https://keybase.io/arani) if there's a non-zero chance I can be helpful!
+[Reach out](https://t.me/aranibatta) if there's a non-zero chance I can be helpful!